 Length: 113 minutes / 1.88 hours

 As is the case with other SNL-alumni (Steve Martin and Adam Sandler most notably), sometimes the draw of a more dramatic role can prove to be a shining gem in an otherwise lackluster filmography.
 These roles may still end up in comedies, but they’re a little more refined than the normal roles often filled by these actors.
-For Will Ferrell, his roles in such films as Bewitched (2005) and Everything Must Go (2010) show that he’s got a greater range as an actor than just a slapstick foil.
-For me, I was quite skeptical when I went to go see Stranger than Fiction (2006), as I had become used to the types of characters that Ferrell portrays.
+For Will Ferrell, his roles in such films as Bewitched (2005) and Everything Must Go (2010) show he has a greater range as an actor than just a slapstick foil.
+For me, I was quite skeptical when I went to go see Stranger than Fiction (2006), as I had become used to the types of characters Ferrell portrays.
 That being said, I was blown away by the heartfelt, down-to-earth performance in this film.
 I have seen a lot of Will Ferrell films over the years, but I must say that this one is his greatest achievement as an actor.

-Harold Crick (Will Ferrell) works in the least comedic of jobs: an agent for the Internal Revenue Service.
+Harold Crick (Will Ferrell) works in the least-comedic of jobs: an agent for the Internal Revenue Service.
 Every day is a set routine for him, living his life according to his wristwatch.
-That is, until he starts hearing a voice narrating the things he does.
+That is until he starts hearing a voice narrating the things he does.
 When his watch stops, he resets it and overhears the voice saying that this action has led to his eventual death.
 Concerned with this new development, he sees a psychiatrist, who suggests he discuss this narration with a literary expert.
 Enter Jules Hilbert (Dustin Hoffman), who attempts to place the narrator by having Harold figure out whether he’s in a tragedy or a comedy.
 The story teeters between comedy and tragedy as Harold lives his last days, eventually pushing a boy out of the way of an oncoming bus, which strikes him instead.
 In a turn of fortune, he lives, but only due to his wristwatch.

 2 sum it up: 2 films, 2 fabulous Ferrell roles